traceroot-ai/traceroot-sdk/README.md

 ## Citation

-If you use the TraceRoot SDK in your research, please cite the following paper:
+If you use our exploratory TraceRoot SDK in your research, please cite the following paper:

 ```bibtex
 @article{traceroot_2025,